 Concert Tracker vs. Concert Journal

-These terms get used interchangeably, but they serve different purposes:
+These terms get used interchangeably, but they serve different purposes.
+If you're not sure which one you actually need, here's the honest breakdown:

 Why Track Concerts at All?